 SKP was originally used as an abbreviation of Escapees.
 (Say S-K-P fast and it sounds like Escapees.)
 Many members began calling themselves SKiPs because it was easier to say.
 It has become a commonly used nickname.
 Escapees (SKPs) are Special Kinds of People who are always ready to help each other, but S-K-P can more accurately be used to designate the three distinct concepts on which the club is built.

-S - Stands for Support
+S - Stands for Service

 One important benefit of Escapees is the support members get from each other as they travel.
 Because some Escapees travel long distances from their home base and families, and because they may be on the road for many months at a time, it is important to be part of an extended family of travelers.
 Support also includes the many benefits and optional services that the Escapees Club provides.